How to revise for your PSLE Math exam? Is there a best way to do it? What should I study?

 5. Look out for Common Mistakes

-As you are practising the problems to revise for PSLE Maths, make it a point to review your child’s mistakes and make them reflect on them.
+Make a point to review your child’s mistakes while practicing math and have them reflect on them.
 Helping your child be aware of the mistakes they tend to make will increase their sensitivity.
 Leading to preventing making similar mistakes in future.
+One simple way to do this can be to keep a notebook of the usual mistakes that your child makes in their practices and review them on a regular basis.